tralph3/Cue-Maker/README.md

 **You only need the file "CueMaker.py" everything else will be fetched from this repo.**

-Using this program is really simple, **you need Python 3.5 or greater to be installed**.
+Using this program is really simple.
 I'm using the argparse library, so you can pass the -h flag for usage instructions.
 Alternatively, you can see the output of the command here:

 ```
 usage: CueMaker.py [-h] [-r] [-g] directory